 In fact, it is more accurate to say that Candyman is an art movie with some baroque sensibilities that lend itself to horror.
 The main factor for this elegant tone to such a seedy story has to be Tony Todd’s performance.
 Most bogeymen and horror villains are at the extremes of the spectrum between the relentless silence of Michael Myers and the cynical talkativeness of Freddy Krueger.
 But Tony Todd takes his cues from a more grandiose villain – the Phantom of the Opera.
 Everything about him, his commanding baritone voice, his immense stature, his elegant fur coat, makes him a truly compelling villain.
 He is terrifying but seductive, and we can see why Helen would be attracted to this personality.
 He may commit unspeakable evil as a vengeful apparition, but it is clear it comes from a place of great pain and sadness.

 If it were not for Tony Todd’s performance, the more problematic aspects of the story would be far more apparent.
 Why would the Candyman kill his own people and not people similar to the ones who killed him (i.e. White racists)?
 Perhaps, it is meant to be a metaphor for Black-on-Black violence and how a racist society fosters the environment in which such atrocities are often committed.
-Yet he also lusts after a White woman, which is a trope in and of itself: the hyper-sexualized Black male pursuing a virginal White woman is a historical misrepresentation of the power dynamic that exists in the relationship.
+Yet he also lusts after a White woman, which is a trope in and of itself: the hyper-sexualized Black male pursuing a virginal White woman is a historical misrepresentation of the power dynamic that exists in that type of relationship.
 Also, other than Kasi Lemmons’ Bernadette and Anne-Marie, who lives in the project and whose child is kidnapped, there are no positive Black characters of great importance in the story.